Patrykov/CRM/README.md

 # Technologies used

-Java
+* Java
-Spring
+* Spring
-Thymeleaf
+* Thymeleaf
-Hibernate
+* Hibernate
-Junit
+* Junit
-Bootstrap
+* Bootstrap

 # Functionality

-Login Page with role check.
+* Login Page with role check.
-Password hashing at creating account.
+* Password hashing at creating account.<br/>

-2 roles - User, Admin.
+ 2 roles - User, Admin.<br/>
+ Admin role:
-CRUD options to: User, Project, Task, Status, Priority.
+* CRUD options to: User, Project, Task, Status, Priority.
-Admin can manage of projects and users.
+* Admin can manage of projects and users.
-Also can assign a task to project or to User.
+* Also can assign a task to project or to User.
-After login at home page the last activities of users and admin are displayed.
+* After login at home page the last activities of users and admin are displayed.

+User role:
-Users can manage statuses of theirs projects.
+* Users can manage statuses of theirs projects.
-After login at home page the last activities of user are displayed.
+* After login at home page the last activities of user are displayed.